-And then, there is his passion for movies.
-Life Itself is a celebration of film criticism as much as it’s a celebration of Ebert’s professional and personal legacy.
-The documentary extensively showed a peek behind Ebert’s landmark television programs Sneak Preview and At the Movies, which he co-hosted with fellow film critic Gene Siskel.
-In their shows, both Ebert and Siskel have been known to champion the works of lesser-known filmmakers.
+Life Itself is a celebration of film criticism as much as it is a celebration of Ebert’s legacy.
+The documentary provides a peek into Ebert’s landmark television programs: Sneak Preview and At The Movies, both co-hosted with fellow film critic Gene Siskel.
+In their shows, both Ebert and Siskel often championed the works of lesser-known filmmakers.
 The documentary’s director Steven James is one of those filmmakers who thrived thanks to Ebert’s attention.
 Life Itself can be interpreted as an act of humility, from a filmmaker seeking to give back to a man dearly close to his own heart.